metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 **WFP state and filter logs**

-Another powerfull tool which will let you gather more information about specific firewall event.
+Another powerfull tool which will let you gather more information about specific firewall event. click on image to enlarge:
 ![](https://i.imgur.com/NMw1bpB.png)
 ![](https://i.imgur.com/UF6an7e.png)